Oral Cancer

 Your dentist may be able to detect some oral precancers and cancers early.
 Visit your dentist every six months and ask for an oral cancer exam.

-You are at risk for oral cancer if you:
+You are at increased risk for oral cancer if you:

 • Chew or smoke tobacco.